powenn/glodroid_manifest/README.md

 *After several minutes flashing should complete and Android should boot*

 #### NOTE: Monitor has to be connected to the board and powered-up during flashing!

+## Else
+To use Glodroid with MacOS,please read MacOS instruction